-The other version of this years shrovetide buns with flavours of marzipan, raspberry and chocolate.
+The other version of this years Carnival buns with flavours of marzipan, raspberry and chocolate.
 If you’d rather want the classic version you can find my rendition of it here.

 SWEDISH SEMLOR WITH RASPBERRY AND CHOCOLATE

 15 G FRESH YEAST

 50 G BUTTER

 1 EGG, WHISKED TOGETHER

 275 G FLOUR

 Melt the butter and mix well with in the buttermilk.